Have Questions?

 Cedar Mountain Center at is 44.7 miles from Lovell, Wyoming

-Cedar Mountain Center at has been offering recovery rehabilitation to people who live in Lovell and who are fighting with substance abuse disorders.
+Cedar Mountain Center at has been offering recovery rehabilitation to people who live in Lovell, Wyoming and who are fighting with substance abuse disorders.
 As such, Cedar Mountain Center at provides a variety of services such as group therapy, individual psychotherapy, dialectical behavior therapy, trauma therapy, brief intervention approach, dual diagnosis drug rehab and others applying its unique approaches to addiction recovery and treatment.

 This rehabilitation facility also thinks that each client benefits most from individualized services.
 To this end, it has been specializing in a wide range of personalized treatments like seniors or older adults, legal advocacy, persons with eating disorders, veterans, child care for clients children, suicide prevention services and more.
 In the same way, this drug and alcohol rehabilitation program provides these services in the following settings - inpatient detoxification facilities, short term rehabs, long term drug treatment, inpatient rehab facilities, outpatient day treatment and more.